|Module Title||THE LAW OF SUCCESSION|

 |Professional Exemptions||Not Required for Professional Purposes|

-The course explores the ramifications of inherited wealth in the social context, including the taxation implications.
+The course explores the modes of transfering inherited wealth and property on death in a social context.
 The English system is contrasted with European succession laws, which have differing social consequences, and the rigid rules of intestacy where a will fails in whole or in part are appraised in the light of the Law Commission Reports.

-The adequacy of current legislation to meeting obligations to family and dependants are considered in the light of the substantial case law.
+The adequacy of current legislation to meeting obligations to family and dependants are considered in the light of the substantive case law.

 Students should acquire from this course an appreciation of the legal requirements for executing the intended transfer to wealth from one generation to another and the consequences of failure to meet the challenge, often represented by resulting family feuds and the dissipation of inherited wealth by taxation and litigation.